 What God INTENDED to stay together, He ALLOWED my ex-husband to walk away from.

 God picked me up.
 When my world crashed all around me, He picked me up.
 He comforted me.

 I will never forget what I lost, but each day that I spent with Jesus Christ, it got better.
 Easier somehow.
 To put one foot in front of the other and make a new life.
 And with God’s great love, care, and concern for His people, He made my life better than I had ever known it to be previously.

 When Satan came against me through others, to tell me NOT to start a blog, I did anyway.

 This blog has changed my life.
 It’s provided me a life that no one would believe unless they SAW IT.
-He took me from making $18k/year when I started the blog to now making 7-figures/year in revenue, having just bought a $1.6M mansion.
+He took me from making $18k/year when I started the blog to now making 7-figures/year in revenue.
 What a GLORIOUS God we serve!!!

 He’s given me amazing kids to raise.
 Friends that love me and are there for me.
 One day, He will give me a new marriage, a marriage where we are serving the Lord, side by side, shoulder to shoulder, living for HIS purposes.